Skip to Content

 Possibly the most iconic spell in the game, Fireball is a wizard’s best friend.
 Intentionally left high-powered, the spell has maintained integrity into the 5e generation.

-The increase in fire resistance has put a damper on the spell in some situations, but it is still considered one of the best combat spells at lower levels among the community.
+The increase in fire resistance has put a damper on the spell in some situations, but it is still considered one of the best combat spells at lower levels in the community.

 The rules for Fireball are found in the Players Handbook on page 241.